binaryn3xus/Home-Assistant-Configuration/README.md

 # Home Assistant Configuration

+## ⚠️ WARNING: ⚠️

-⚠️ WARNING: This repo will be removed soon.
-It is outdated and does not accurately represent my Home Assistant instance anymore.
+## ⚠️ This repo will be removed soon.
+It is outdated and does not accurately represent my Home Assistant instance anymore

+---

 This is my [Home Assistant](https://home-assistant.io/) configuration.
 I have installed HA on a [HP ProDesk 600 G3 Mini](https://support.hp.com/us-en/document/c05364047).
 I am running Ubuntu on this machine and running mostly Docker images on it.
 This includes the [Home Assistant Docker Image](https://hub.docker.com/r/homeassistant/home-assistant/).